wardnaa/Instalker/README.md

 # Instalker Project | Beta v.01
 <h4> Codname : Sadness </h4>\
-Download all foto and video Instgram in your Terminal  \
+Download all foto and video Instagram in your Terminal  \

 1. #!/bin/bash
 2. Python 3